 “My summer clinic experience is much more than I thought it would be,” said Yasmine Hajjaji, a rising 2L.
 “The clinic provided me with valuable litigation, writing, and research experience, as well as other skills I did not expect to accumulate this summer.
 Professors Spencer and Goishi were extremely supportive while also giving students the room to get creative with our assigned cases.
 The clinic allowed me, as a first-year law student, to feel productive during the current economic and health crisis erupting across the country.”

 Rising 2L Kellon McGuire, who hopes to go into litigation, agreed.
-“UC Hastings’ Workers’ Rights Clinic allowed me to help people seriously affected by the pandemic while simultaneously providing supervised experience in client interfacing, case valuation, settlement and negotiation, and trial preparation.
+“UC Law SF’ Workers’ Rights Clinic allowed me to help people seriously affected by the pandemic while simultaneously providing supervised experience in client interfacing, case valuation, settlement and negotiation, and trial preparation.
 I felt like we were able to deliver real help, hope, and results to our clients amidst the utterly turbulent backdrop of COVID-19.”

 Jobless Californians can get up to seven additional weeks of Federal-State Extended Duration unemployment benefits, bringing the maximum duration to 59 weeks for those on regular state unemployment and 46 weeks for those receiving Pandemic Unemployment Assistance.
 These extensions come at a time when thousands of Californians who filed for unemployment months ago are still waiting for their first week of benefits.